 The compost can then go into your compost heap. – just make sure there are no potatoes left in the mixture.

 Once you’ve cleaned your new potatoes, it’s time to store them.
 Small potatoes won’t keep longer than a few weeks.
-But larger potatoes can be stored for a few months in cool, dark environments.
+But larger potatoes can be stored in cool, dark environments for a few months.

 What do you think?
 Have you ever used potato grow bags to grow a crop of taters?
 If we’ve neglected to mention other useful tips, please feel free to write about them in the comment section below.
 We’d love to hear from you.